-The constant f4 aperture makes it easy to use when shooting in video mode because when changing the focal length, I don’t always have to adjust my exposure.
+The constant f4 aperture makes it easy to use in video mode because I don’t always have to adjust my exposure when changing the focal length.

-The autofocus works very nicely when shooting in good lighting conditions, and it’s very fast, silent, and accurate.
+The autofocus works nicely when shooting in good lighting conditions and is fast, silent, and accurate.

-When holding the lens in my hand, I feel that the build quality will be solid and made out of plastic.
+When holding the lens in my hand, I feel the build quality will be solid and plastic.

-The focusing and zooming part is made out of a rubber ring which gives me better control and feels lovely when gripping it.
+The focusing and zooming part is made of a rubber ring, which gives me better control and feels lovely when gripping it.

-The lens is also partly weather seals, which makes it good for traveling.
+The lens is also partly weather seals, which makes it suitable for traveling.

 Now, you will find one switch for controlling the focus mode and the other switching for image stabilization on the lens’s side.

-So whenever I press and hold the button, it will set to manual focus when I release the button, and it will switch back to autofocus.
+So whenever I press and hold the button, it will set to manual focus when I release it and switch back to autofocus.

-This comes in handy when I want to create a revealing shot, not focusing on my foreground.
+This is handy when I want to create a revealing shot, not focusing on my foreground.

-It offers a very nice bokeh, is fairly lightweight, and has a good range when shooting on the run; I can’t say anything wrong about this lens.
+It offers a very nice bokeh, is relatively lightweight, and has a good range when shooting on the run; I can’t say anything wrong about this lens.